mrdaemon/factorio-container/README.md

 ## What can I configure
 `//TODO: document this maybe`
 There are some environment variables you can change.
-The rest is going to be
+The rest is going to be configuration files in the data volume, that are factorio specific.

+See the Dockerfile for a list.

 # Quickstart